 Again, the reason for all this insane growth in housing prices is the dearth of homes (supply) compared to the number of people who want to buy them (demand).
 Giving people access to loans doesn't address this underlying reality.

 Think about it: If everyone gains access to half million dollar mortgage loans and then competes for the same number of limited homes, all that will do is cause a bidding war for the few homes available to purchase.
-This is why tiny homes in the downtown core of cities can pull in 50 to 200 per cent above their asking price.
+This is why tiny homes in the downtown core of cities can pull in 50 to 200 percent above their asking price.

 Governments know this.
 But they also know that the larger percentage of voters who do own homes prefer to see their homes rise in value year-over-year.
 This is a big reason why governments aren't pouring in the billions our housing market needs to build vast numbers of public housing units to both satisfy housing demand and end housing price inflation.

-Meanwhile, when it comes to the private sector, they would be more than happy to meet this housing demand with new housing and condominium developments, but current shortages in construction labor and limitations in building technologies makes this a slow process.
+Meanwhile, when it comes to the private sector, they would be more than happy to meet this housing demand with new housing and condominium developments, but current shortages in construction labor and limitations in building technologies make this a slow process.

 Given this current state of affairs, is there hope for the budding millennial looking to move out of their parent’s basement before they enter their 30s?